reincubate/ricloud/README.md

 ### Configuration

 The API relies on a set of security credentials, which are stored in an ``ricloud.ini`` file.
 This package ships with a default configuration file which enables limited access to the API for demonstration purposes.
-Full access can be gained by contacting [Reincubate](mailto:enterprise@reincubate.com).

 The default credentials can be overridden by creating an override file named ``.ricloud.ini`` in the running user's ``HOME`` directory.
 Alternately, an ``RICLOUD_CONF`` environment variable can be set, specifying the full path and filename of the configuration file.